bkauf/next-store/README.md

 ```

 ## Build and deploy the application to the cluster
-This command will build the chatbot and deploy it to CloudRun.
+This command will build the chatbot and deploy it to the GKE cluster.

 ```sh
 ./install.sh --app